Viscous Fluid Models of Cosmic Acceleration in FRW Spacetime Using MCMC Constraints: Observational data analysis

 \section{Observational data analysis}

-Let's use recent observational datasets, specifically the observed Hubble parameter measurements (OHD) and baryon acoustic oscillation (BAO) data, to test the model's feasibility.
+Let's use recent observational datasets, specifically the observed Hubble parameter measurements (OHD) and Pantheon data, to test the model's feasibility.
 These datasets are especially helpful for verifying that the model is consistent with large-scale structure observations and offer complementary restrictions on the cosmic expansion history.